arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 > ⚡ To use HTTP correlation in Azure Functions, see [this dedicated page](correlation-azure-functions.md), as the configuration on the receiving is slightly different.

+The `UseRequestTracking` extension will make sure that the incoming HTTP request will be tracked as a 'request' in Application Insights (if configured).
 For more information on HTTP request tracking, see [our dedicated feature documentation page](./logging.md);

 ## Configuration